lht20001016/cs30-major-project/proposal.md

 #### Combat System

-- Hitpoints and Damage Calculation
+- Hitpoints and Damage Calculation (variables and math)
-- Resource Bar (Using Abilities)
+- Resource Bar (Using Abilities) (Variables and UI)
-- Design and Balance Stats (Damage, Speed, etc)
+- Design and Balance Stats (Damage, Speed, etc) (Variables)
-- Approperiate Hitbox
+- Approperiate Hitbox (Variables, Perhaps Collision Library)
-- Different Abilities
+- Different Abilities (classes, keystrokes)
-- Combat Interaction with Powerups
+- Combat Interaction with Powerups (Variables and math)
-- Some Type of Player Progression in Stats in-game (Perhaps Levels).
+- Some Type of Player Progression in Stats in-game (Perhaps Levels or with time) (variables and math).

-## Nice to Hvae List
+## Nice to Have List

+#### Player Experience

+- Smooth and Aesthetically Pleasing Interface
+- Smooth Audio (For Every Effect)
+- More Control Over Sound and Other Gameplay Options

+#### Gameplay

+- Different Characters (Graphics, Sound Effects, Dialogues)
-- waerawerewa
+- Particles and Animations
+- Extend the "Map" Beyond 1 Screensize
+- Generate Dummies for Players for Money and Powerups
+- Distinct and Satisfying Win Conditions
+- AI Controlled Opponent (As Opposed to Static Objectives)

+#### Combat System

-- aweraewrawer
+- Precise Hitbox
+- Combination of Abilities or Adding Abilities with Powerups

+#### Miscellaneous

+- Give the Project a Game-like Feeling
+- Extend Onto Mobile (Difficult and May Require a Completely Different Idea)
+##### More To Come...